Trading Terms and Conditions of Sale

 Consumable or expendable items which form part of or are connected to the appliance such as plugs, bulbs, fuses, filaments, are not warrantied items and should be examined and confirmed operational prior to entering a warranty claim.

-Products of non UK manufacturers are offered with twelve months parts only warranty, the failed part or parts being subject to return to our warehouse, carriage paid, and to inspection and acceptance by the manufacturer in the country of origin.
+Products of non UK manufacturers not represented by official importers (specifically but not limited to Icos Professional) are offered with twelve months parts only warranty, the failed part, parts or complete goods being subject to return to the respective manufacturer, carriage paid by the Buyer, and to inspection and acceptance by the manufacturer in the country of origin.

-Replacement parts are to be invoiced and paid for until the claim is accepted when credit or refund will be made.
+Replacement parts are to be invoiced and paid for until the warranty claim is accepted by the Seller, the manufacturer and/or third party transportation when credit or refund will be made.

 16. GUARANTEE EXPORT